awsdocs/aws-iot-docs/developerguide/iot-substitution-templates.md

 You can use a substitution template to augment the JSON data returned when a rule is triggered and AWS IoT performs an action\.
 The syntax for a substitution template is `${`*expression*`}`, where *expression* can be any expression supported by AWS IoT in SELECT clauses, WHERE clauses, and [AWS IoT rule actions](iot-rule-actions.md)\.
 This expression can be plugged into an action field on a rule, allowing you to dynamically configure an action\.
 In effect, this feature substitutes a piece of information in an action\.
 This includes functions, operators, and information present in the original message payload\.

 **Important**
 Because an expression in a substitution template is evaluated separately from the "SELECT \.\.\." statement, you cannot reference an alias created using the AS clause\.
-You can reference only information present in the original payload, in addition to supported functions and operators\.
+You can reference only information present in the original payload, [functions](iot-sql-functions.md), and [operators](iot-sql-operators.md)\.

 For more information about supported expressions, see [AWS IoT SQL reference](iot-sql-reference.md)\.